ubernostrum/django-registration/docs/views.rst

       Implement your activation logic here.
-You are free to configure your URL patterns to pass any set of positional or keyword arguments to ``ActivationView``, and they will in turn be passed to this method.
+You are free to configure your URL patterns to pass any set of positional or keyword arguments to :class:`ActivationView`, and they will in turn be passed to this method.

       This method should return the newly-activated user instance (if activation was successful), or raise